jancijen/Phishing-Classification/README.md

 ## Results and Analysis

-We concentrated on Supervised Learning and implemented several different ways of performing Supervised Learning on out dataset.
+We concentrated on Supervised Learning and implemented a couple of different ways of performing Supervised Learning on our dataset.

 ### Decision Tree